xnhp/vanted-wiki/LoadingExperiments.md

 ![](images/LoadingExperiments.png)

-To extend the functionality (new document types etc.) read the [Extending the Experiment loading capabilities](ExtendingExpLoading.md) document.
+To extend the functionality (new document types etc.) read the [[Extending the Experiment loading capabilities|ExtendingExpLoading]] document.